2023 PDC World Darts Championship: Final

 The final between Smith and van Gerwen, a repeat of the 2019 PDC World Darts Championship final, took place on 3 January.
 Smith threw first in the opening set, but lost his throw in the third leg after missing a dart for a 127 checkout, and Van Gerwen held throw in the next leg to take the first set.

 In the third leg of the second set, both players opened with 180s, with Van Gerwen following with a 177 while Smith recorded a second straight 180.
 Van Gerwen then hit the first two treble 20s but missed double 12 for a perfect nine-dart finish and Smith immediately hit treble 20 followed by treble 19 and double 12 to complete his own perfect leg.
 Smith became just the second player to record a nine-dart finish in a PDC World Championship final after Adrian Lewis became the first in 2011 against Gary Anderson.
 Broadcasters and sportswriters subsequently labeled the leg as the greatest in darting history, with factors including not just a nine-dart finish in a World Championship final but also 17 out of 18 perfect darts thrown by the two players combined.
+The 141 finish for Smith was also his highest checkout of the entire match.

 Smith subsequently won the next leg to level the set score and also won the third set 3–2, but Van Gerwen levelled the match again with a 3–0 win in set four.
 Van Gerwen then won the deciding leg in the next set to regain the advantage, but a 3–1 win for Smith restored parity.
 Van Gerwen looked to be taking the seventh set after winning the first two legs, but Smith fought back and managed to win a deciding leg to go over the half way mark.

 In the eighth set it was Smith's turn to take a two leg lead, and unlike the previous set the advantage was not surrendered, with Smith taking the set 3–1.
 With Van Gerwen now under huge pressure Smith took the ninth set 3–0 to go one away from the Championship.
 The tenth set went down to a last leg, which Van Gerwen managed to take to keep the match alive.
 Van Gerwen took the first two legs in the next set, but Smith fought back to set up a deciding leg for the Championship.
 Smith opened the deciding leg with two 180s and closed on double eight to become World Champion for the first time.
 The victory also moved Smith to top of the PDC Order of Merit for the first time.

 Schedule

 The schedule of play was confirmed on 30 November 2022.
-The first and second rounds took place from 15–23 December, when the tournament took a break for Christmas, before resuming on 27 December.
-The third and fourth rounds were scheduled from 27–30 December, with the quarter-final, semi-final and final stages occurring in January 2023.
+The first and second rounds took place from 15 to 23 December, when the tournament took a break for Christmas, before resuming on 27 December.
+The third and fourth rounds were scheduled from 27 to 30 December, with the quarter-final, semi-final and final stages occurring in January 2023.